Thi-Tracey-Nguyen/git-workflow/README.md

 This line is added from local repo to test fetch and merge with uncommited changes <br />
 This line is added from local repo to test fetch and merge <br />
 This line is added from remote repo to test fetch and merge with uncommited changes <br />
+This line simulates my work on the local feature2 branch<br/>